What is B2B and B2C? Differences between B2B and B2C

 Salesforce is one of the most successful B2B examples which provides customer relationship management solutions for other business.
 Customer relationship management (CRM) is a software that stores customer contact information like names, phone numbers, and addresses.
 It also tracks customers’ activities, like website visits and emails.

-If you need a centralized place to organize all your business’s sale process, SalesForce is an ideal solution.
-The software actively checks and manage customer information as well as simplifies repetitive tasks.
+If you need a centralized place to organize all your business’s sales processes, SalesForce is an ideal solution.
+The software actively checks and manages customer information as well as simplifies repetitive tasks.
 It also provides you with insights and recommendations.
-Therefore you can focus on leads.
+Therefore, you can focus on leads.

 Here are some successful B2C models